-Students will be required to declare a major after completing three regular, full-time semesters at UVa-Wise, excluding Summer College.
-All other UVa-Wise students may declare a major at any time and must do so by the time they have earned 45 hours.
+Students are encouraged to declare a major soon after admittance to Wise but are required to declare a major after completing three regular (or 45 earned hours), full-time semesters at UVa-Wise, excluding Summer College.
 Once a major is declared, the advising function shifts to the academic department housing the major program of study.
 Departmental faculty, specialists in their academic disciplines, work with students at this stage to ensure the selection of courses appropriate to the student's goals and interests as well as the departmental requirements for graduation.
 Students may declare a major by making an appointment with the Chair of the Department for their desired major.
-Once declared, students have access to their degree audits via the student portal at my.uvawise.edu.
+Once declared, students have access to their UVa-Wise Degree Audits via the student portal at my.uvawise.edu.
+The Degree Audit is a guide to help students as they work through their Liberal Arts Core (general education) and their major requirements.

-ADVISING FOR TRANSFER STUDENTS
+ADVISING FOR STUDENTS WITH TRANSFER CREDIT

-Transfer students with less than 30 hours of transferrable college credit are classified as freshmen and are subject to policies governing freshman advising (above).
-Transferring freshmen are required to complete Freshman Seminar/SEM 1010.
-All first-year students who are unsuccessful during their first full semester of enrollment at UVa-Wise shall also be required to complete SEM 1020.
-The seminar requirement is waived for first-year students transferring in 15 or more hours with a 3.5 grade point average in those classes; they will be directed to a faculty advisor as well as to various other advising resources.
+Students with less than 30 hours of transferrable college credit are classified as freshmen and are subject to policies governing freshman advising (above).
+All freshmen are required to complete Freshman Seminar/SEM 1010.
+Students who are unsuccessful in their first full semester at Wise are subject to the following guidelines:

+- Failure of SEM 1010 requires the course be repeated the next fall semester - Students who are not in good academic standing at the end of the first term are required to enroll in SEM 1020. - Student who successfully complete SEM 1010 and end their first time in Good Academic Standing will have their Freshmen Seminar requirement complete.

 Like other upper-level students, transfer students with 45+ hours are required to declare a major; all others will be assigned an advisor in an appropriate area.
-Transfer and readmitted students should visit the Advising Center for assistance with planning and scheduling until they have been assigned an advisor in their majors.